KostiantynFrolov/freely_given/README.md

-# freely_ given -items donation application
+# freely_ given - items donation application

-Welcome to my second project, developed to
+Hello and welcome to my second project, designed to simplify the process of donating items

 ## Table of contents
 * [General info](#general-info)